pranavdhopey/ADK-Agent-Basics/BLOG.md

 # Part 4: Multi-Agent Systems - The Router Pattern

 📁 **Code**: [GitHub Repository](https://github.com/pranavdhopey/ADK-Agent-Basics.git)

+> **TL;DR**: Learn the router pattern where a main agent analyzes intent and delegates to specialists using `sub_agents`.
+Build a DevOps Copilot with kubectl and gcloud specialist agents that handle domain-specific requests.

 *Welcome back!
 This is Part 4 of my ADK learning series.
 If you're new here, start with [Part 1 (Basics)](#part-1-the-basics---your-first-ai-agents), then [Part 2 (State Management)](#part-2-state-management---teaching-your-agent-to-remember), and [Part 3 (Workflow Agents)](#part-3-workflow-agents---building-agent-teams).*